 Remix OS is a new Android for PC experience, it is also customized to make your PC experience very easy and productive, it makes use of android’s 1.6 million applications and runs amazingly fast on PCs.
-It includes Multiple Window Applications for multi-tasking, re-sizable windows and maximize/minimize features.
+It includes Multiple Window Applications for multi-tasking, re-sizable windows and maximizes/minimize features.
 A start menu borrowed from Windows and a notification tray borrowed from Android.
-It also includes Window’s right click function, shortcuts and taskbar and is compatible with Microsoft’s office applications!
+It also includes Window’s right-click function, shortcuts, and taskbar and is compatible with Microsoft’s office applications!
 It was just released for the public and you can download it and try it free of charge!

-During the booting click on the key combination of the boot menu, the one you searched Google for earlier, and after you access the boot menu, use your keyboard to select the USB you just flashed the system too, you will see a blue screen with two choices Guest Mode and Resident Mode.
+- During the booting click on the key combination of the boot menu, the one you searched Google for earlier, and after you access the boot menu, use your keyboard to select the USB as the proper Boot device, you just flashed the system too, you will see a blue screen with two choices Guest Mode and Resident Mode.
 In short, Resident mode is going to save all the data you download using Remix OS, all the applications you install and what else.
 Guest mode will delete all user data when the session is done.

 Note: if your mode is UEFI then you might need to disable the Secure Boot, follow the official guide from Microsoft here

-On the partition Access system then delete the system.sfs file and go back to the folder where you extracted the Remix OS ISO file, copy kernel , system.img, initrd.img and ramdisk.img and paste them into the Android OS folder (on the partition), while pasting it will ask you to Replace or Skip, choose Replace.
+On the partition Access system then delete the system.sfs file and go back to the folder where you extracted the Remix OS ISO file, copy kernel, system.img, initrd.img and ramdisk.img and paste them into the Android OS folder (on the partition), while pasting it will ask you to Replace or Skip, choose to Replace.